dgrnbrg/spiral/README.md

 pool's buffer.

 The Beauty Router should be flexible enough to solve most QoS problems; nevertheless, Pull Requests are welcome to improve the functionality!

+## Implementation

+What follows is a brief note on the fundamental implementation of Spiral.

+In Spiral, an async handler is simply a channel, the fundamental composable unit of core async.
+Ring request maps are simply passed into that channel.
+Clearly, it's easy to flow the data through the handlers, but how can we flow it back out to the client?
+Each request contains 2 extra keys, `:async-response` and `:async-error`: if you'd like to send a response, put it onto the channel `:async-response`.
+If you'd like to send an error, put it onto the channel `:async-error`.
+Middleware can intercept responses by inserting their own channels into those keys.

 ## Comparison with Pedestal